Thursday, September 29, 2011

 Our outdoor decision-making office.

-8. an active ex-pat community from US, Canada, and Europe
+8. An active ex-pat community from the US, Canada, and Europe

-10. cooling ocean breezes, swimming and snorkeling.
+10. Cooling ocean breezes, swimming and snorkelling.
 (We later discovered the sea turtle nest annually in front of our casa.)

 Four Amigos!